 The Burj Al Arab (Arabic for “Tower of the Arabs”) is a premium hotel in Dubai, United Arab Emirates.
-Despite the fact that 39 percent of its entire height is non-occupiable area, it is one of the world’s highest hotels.
+Even though 39 percent of its entire height is a non-occupiable area, it is one of the world’s highest hotels.
 It is managed by the Jumeirah hotel company.

-Burj Al Arab is situated on an artificial island 280 metres (920 feet) off Jumeirah Beach, connected to the mainland by a private curving bridge.
+Burj Al Arab is situated on an artificial island 280 meters (920 feet) off Jumeirah Beach, connected to the mainland by a private curving bridge.

 The structure’s form is intended to imitate a ship’s sail.
-A 210-metre-high helipad is built near the roof (689 feet).
+A 210-meter-high helipad is built near the roof (689 feet).

 321 m (1,053 ft)